 1 Plan beforehand

 Like everything in the business world, effective meeting minutes require some pre-planning.
 Before you begin looking at the meeting agenda, it is a good idea to have a discussion about the format that you are expected to use to take the meeting minutes.
-If this is unclear, you can refer back to previous meeting minutes to use as a template.
+If this is unclear, you can refer to a meeting minutes example to use as a template.

 Clarifying expectations of the meeting minutes with the president or any other familiar counterpart is going to make you feel much more confident about writing the meeting minutes.
 Ensuring that you have put together a well-thought out meeting agenda is going to set you up to transcribe your meeting in an organized fashion.